Latteralus/MCHRT/DevDocuments/definitions.md

-# Project Definitions &amp; Seeding Process
+# Project Definitions & Seeding Process

 This document provides definitions for key terms used within the Mountain Care HR project and explains the process for seeding the database with fake data for development purposes.